djorlando24/pyLabDataLogger/INSTALL.md

 - For Video4Linux2 capture devices, you will need the v4l kernel drivers (usually installed by default on most Linux distros).
-  To build python's v4l2capture you will need the v4l2 headers (apt-get install libv4l-dev for example)
+  To build python's v4l2capture you will need the v4l2 headers (apt-get install libv4l-dev for example) You may also need specific device drivers for some USB capture cards (see Hardware.md)

 ## System configuration notes